ibm-cloud-docs/pattern-zerto-dr-vcf/overview.md

 # Overview
 {: #overview}

-This pattern describes a Zerto deployment for disaster recovery for VMware Cloud Foundation (VCF) workloads where both the protected and recovery sites are hosted in IBM Cloud Virtual Private Cloud (VPC).
+This pattern describes a Zerto deployment for disaster recovery for VMware Cloud Foundation (VCF) workloads where both the protected and recovery sites are hosted in {{site.data.keyword.vpc_full}} (VPC).

-**While the provisioning of the VCF in IBM Cloud VPC is automated, the installation and configuration of Zerto is a manual process and a custom installation on IBM Cloud.**
+**While the provisioning of the VCF in {{site.data.keyword.vpc_short}} is automated, the installation and configuration of Zerto is a manual process and a custom installation on {{site.data.keyword.cloud_notm}}.**

 This pattern is cross-region, meaning that the recovery site is in a different IBMN Cloud region than the protected location e.g. protected site is Frankfurt and the recovery location is Madrid.
 However, if required the pattern can use a recovery site in the same geographic region, but a different Availability Zone if required e.g. Frankfurt AZ1 and Frankfurt AZ3.